wez/wezterm/docs/config/launch.md

 a login shell.
 A login shell generally loads additional startup files and sets up more environment than a non-login shell.

+*Since: nightly builds*: instead of passing `-l` to the shell, wezterm will spawn the shell as `-$SHELL` to invoke it as a login shell.

 Note: if you have recently changed your shell using `chsh` and you have `$SHELL` set in the environment, you will need to sign out and sign back in again for the environment to pick up your new `$SHELL`